Racial achievement gap in the United States: Early schooling years

 Racial achievement gaps have been found to exist before students enter kindergarten for their first year of schooling, as a "school readiness" gap.
 One study claims that about half the test score gap between black and white high school students is already evident when children start school.
-Children of Latino, Native, and African American heritage arrive to kindergarten and first grade with lower levels of oral language, reading, and mathematics skill than Caucasian and Asian American children.
+Children of Latino, Native, and African American heritage arrive to kindergarten and first grade with lower levels of oral language, reading, and mathematics skills than Caucasian and Asian American children.
 While results differ depending on the instrument, estimates of the black-white gap range from slightly less than half a standard deviation to slightly more than 1 standard deviation.
-Reardon and Galindo (2009), using data from the ECLS-K, found that average Hispanic and black students begin kindergarten with math scores three quarters of a standard deviation lower than those of white students and with reading scores a half standard deviation lower than those of white students.
-Six years later, Hispanic-white gaps narrow by roughly a third, whereas black-white gaps widen by about a third.
-More specifically, the Hispanic-white gap is a half standard deviation in math, and three-eighths in reading at the end of fifth grade.
-The trends in the Hispanic-white gaps are especially interesting because of the rapid narrowing that occurs between kindergarten and first grade.
-Specifically, the estimated math gap declines from 0.77 to 0.56 standard deviations, and the estimated reading gap from 0.52 to 0.29 in the roughly 18 months between the fall of kindergarten and the spring of first grade.
-In the four years from the spring of first grade through the spring of fifth grade, the Hispanic-white gaps narrow slightly to 0.50 standard deviations in math and widening slightly to 0.38 deviations in reading.
+Reardon and Galindo (2009), using data from the ECLS-K, discovered that on average, Hispanic and black students start kindergarten with math scores three-quarters of a standard deviation lower than white students, and reading scores half a standard deviation lower than white students.
+After six years, Hispanic-white gaps decrease by approximately a third, while black-white gaps increase by about a third.
+Specifically, by the end of fifth grade, the Hispanic-white gap is half a standard deviation in math and three-eighths in reading.
+The trends in Hispanic-white gaps are particularly intriguing due to the rapid narrowing observed between kindergarten and first grade.
+During this period, the estimated math gap decreases from 0.77 to 0.56 standard deviations, and the estimated reading gap decreases from 0.52 to 0.29 over roughly 18 months from the fall of kindergarten to the spring of first grade.
+From the spring of first grade to the spring of fifth grade, the Hispanic-white gaps show a slight narrowing to 0.50 standard deviations in math and a slight widening to 0.38 deviations in reading.

-In a 2009 study Clotfelter et al. examine test scores of North Carolina public school students by race.
+In a 2009 study, Clotfelter et al. examine test scores of North Carolina public school students by race.
 They found that while black-white gaps are substantial, both Hispanic and Asian students tend to gain on whites as they progress in school.
 The white-black achievement gap in both math and reading scores is around half a standard deviation.
 By fifth grade, Hispanic and white students have roughly the same math and reading scores.
 By eighth grade, scores for Hispanic students in North Carolina surpassed those of observationally equivalent whites by roughly a tenth of a standard deviation.
 Asian students surpass whites on math and reading tests in all years except third and fourth grade reading.
 In both fourth-grade reading and eighth-grade math, African American students are about two and a half times as likely as white students to lack basic skills and only about one-third as likely to be proficient or advanced.